 Russian Dolls, or what are actually called Matryoshka dolls are a set of wooden dolls placed one inside another.
-They usually come in a set of eight dolls in different sizes – starting from the smallest to the biggest.
+Sometimes referred to as Russian nesting dolls, they usually come in a set of eight dolls in different sizes – starting from the smallest to the biggest.

 As with many things in history, the story of the origin of the Russian dolls also has a few versions.
 The popular one is that these nesting dolls are not originally from Russia, but came from Asia.
 It is believed that they date back to the 1700s when Japanese and Chinese craftsmen began to make these nesting dolls.